Introduction

 CoQA was constructed using Amazon Mechanical Turk, pairing workers in a question-answer dialogue setup.
 One worker asked questions about a given passage while another provided answers.
 The answerer first highlighted the relevant text span, then rephrased the information using different words to create natural, abstractive responses.

-This methodology produces answers that sound conversational rather than extracted, making the dataset more realistic for dialogue applications.
+This methodology produces answers that sound conversational.
+This makes the dataset highly realistic for dialogue applications.

 Domain Coverage